• Skip to main content

 August 16, 2019 by Rebecca Martinez Fitzgerald

 I want you to know that I have been doing therapy with some of the bravest, most resilient people on the planet.
 I want them to know it, too.
-Celebrating […]
+Celebrating their cultures and strengths is the inspiration for my summer generalist placement project through the UNC School of Social Work.
+I spent more than three […]

 Hope Has Many Names